nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting a contact or delivery : `delete`
 **<ins>When in the main window**

-Deletes the specified contact from the contacts list.
+Deletes the specified contact(s) from the contacts list.

 Format: `delete [INDEXES]...`

 * Deletes the contact(s) at the specified `INDEXES`.
-* The indexes refer to the indexes shown in the displayed contacts list.
+* The index is the number displayed next to the contact's name in the list.
-* The indexes **must be positive integers** 1, 2, 3, …​
+* The indexes **must be positive numbers** (starting from 1).

 Examples:
 * `list` followed by `delete 2 3` deletes the 2nd and 3rd contact in the contacts list.